twaalewijn/commandlineparser-subverbextension/README.md

 ## How To Use

-See the usage guide for the language you are using.
+See the links below for an example in one of the supported languages.

 * [C#](usage/CSharp.md)
 * [F#](usage/FSharp.md)